MH370: Decision to end search for missing plane is incomprehensible

 Researchers have also examined various flight computations of potential routes, distances and end-of-flight scenarios -- such as which direction would the plane have fallen out of the sky once the fuel ran out and the engines stopped.

 Throughout, there have been teams like the Independent Group -- a respected group of satellite and aviation experts -- whose own research has added to the understanding of what might have taken place.
-There have also been the critics, like Captain Bryon Bailey in Australia, happy to tell investigators that their theories are wrong and they are looking in the wrong place.
+There have also been the critics, like Capt.
+Bryon Bailey in Australia, happy to tell investigators that their theories are wrong and they are looking in the wrong place.

 Why call it off now?